mssola/jetpac.nes/README.md

 ## The game

-The game follows the original as much as possible.
-Some things had to be adapted because of hardware differences.
-For example, the colors are a bit different because the NES offers a fixed set of them and that's it.
-Other than small differences I'm sure that the feel from the game might be a bit different too.
-Some of it might be attributed to, again, the nature of the NES, but some other bit of this can be attributed directly to me.
-Hence, if you know how to improve the game (by being closer to the original), [do tell me](./CONTRIBUTING.md)!

-Other than that, the game is a shooter in which you have to re-assemble your ship's parts and fill it with fuel, all while killing enemies that keep popping up.
+The game is a shooter in which you have to re-assemble your ship's parts and fill it with fuel, all while killing enemies that keep popping up.
 The controls are as follows:

 | Button                                         | Action                |
 |:----------------------------------------------:|:----------------------|